Ready to Get Your Logo?

-Looking at a small, blank rectangle shouldn't be intimidating, should it?
+Looking at a small, blank rectangle shouldn’t be intimidating, should it?
 Well no, but taking that small, blank rectangle and designing it so that it perfectly represents you and your business is no simple feat.
-Fortunately, there are a few tips on how to best approach the logo, formatting, and content of a business card to jumpstart your design process.
+Fortunately, there are a few tips on how to best approach the logo, formatting, and content of business cards to jumpstart your design process.

 Logo: Keep it Simple and Useful

 There are a lot of great tips on how to design a business logo.
 While remembering those tips is important there are a few things that you must consider when using your logo or creating a logo specifically for a business card with our logo maker.
 Whether you are looking for a photography logo, real estate logo, construction logo, or any other branding you can find a suitable design.

 First, color is very important.
 Oftentimes, it is helpful to start off with a logo that is just black and white.
 Then, once the meaning and design of the logo have been determined, a simple color palette should be used.
 Try not to incorporate more than three colors into your logo as more colors can dilute the power behind a minimalist design.

 But, before choosing a color scheme, how do you give meaning to the design of your logo?
 Consider your brand and your business.
 When someone picks up your business card and sees your logo you want them to be immediately reminded of what you do, sell or provide.
 Symbolic logos or logos with a double meaning are often most effective.

 Take the Nike logo for example.
 The simple, single colored swoosh suggests both movement and a sense of completion which are both a nod back to their famous “Just Do It” slogan.

 Format: Remember the Basics